J4ck3LSyN-Gen2/J4ck3LSyN-Gen2/README.md

 **Open to collaboration** on interesting offensive security projects, red team tooling, or research opportunities.

-Feel free to reach out if you want to discuss malware development, evasion techniques, or adversary simulation.
+Feel free to reach out if you want to discuss fun stuffz on X: @J4ck3LSyN